 In the beginning, talking to strangers is always a hurdle.
 I used to overthink this.
 What do I say?
 What happens when they come up with questions?
 It stressed me a lot.
 So, I just keep it simple.
 With simple greetings and basic waiter questions.

 With time, I became much smoother.
 And I realized a small change in my surroundings.
 People are much nicer to me.
-Every time, I deal with a person in the service branch, I was favored.
+Every time, I dealt with a person in the service branch, I was favored.
 I don’t have to wait in the queue long nor are they rude.
 Also, they showed more patience towards me.

 One person told me that I was easy to approach.
 My vibe and my body language make them ease up a lot.
 Some asked: “Do you work in customer service?”
 I agreed and was surprised.
 They could tell I was a waiter.